john-light/sovryn/bitocracy_roadmap.md

 - Proposal GUI.
 Create new Bitocracy proposals.
   - Contract: Call another RSK contract.
-  - Declaration: Make a declaration on behalf of Bitocracy.
+  - Proclamation: Make a proclamation on behalf of Bitocracy.
   - Finance: Withdraw from the treasury to a specified address
   - Issuance: Mint new SOV to a specified address